[Minamisoma City, Fukushima Prefecture] Following in the footsteps of the Oshu Soma clan, who nurtured a unique culture for 800 years

 Google Map

-The northernmost region captured in the battle against Date Masamune
+The northernmost region seized in battle against Date Masamune

-The Oshu Soma clan greatly expanded its power from the Kamakura period to the Sengoku period.
-In addition to Namegata District, the territory includes Shibeha District (currently Okuma Town, Namie Town, Futaba Town, and Katsurao Village) to the south, and Uda District to the north (Soma City and Shinchi Town).
-Shinchimachi]).
+The Oshu Soma clan greatly expanded its power from the Kamakura period through the Sengoku period, expanding its territory from Namegata County to neighboring Shireha County (present-day Okuma Town, Namie Town, Futaba Town, and Katsurao Village) to the south and Uda County (Soma City and Shinchi Town) to the north

-However, the northernmost part of Uta County, the area currently housed in Shinchi Town, was stolen after the battle with the Date clan, which had a large force on the north side of the Soma clan of Oshu.
+However, the northernmost part of Uta County, the area where Shinchi Town is now located, was taken away after a battle with the Date clan, who held great influence north of the Oshu Soma clan

-The Oshu Soma clan resisted the attacks of the Date clan by building fortresses such as Shinchi Castle and Komagamine Castle, but were unable to counter the power of the Date clan led by Date Masamune.
-From 1589 until the Meiji period, this area was under the control of the Date Sendai Domain.
+The Oshu Soma clan resisted the attacks of the Date clan by building forts such as Shinchi Castle and Komagamine Castle, but they were unable to withstand the power of the Date clan led by Date Masamune.
+From 1589 until the Meiji period, this area was under the control of the Date Sendai Domain

-There are currently 30,000 tulips of 40 different varieties planted at the Shinchi Castle ruins, and the area is crowded with tourists in spring.
-A stone monument has been erected on the site of Komagamine Castle, which was also known as Gagyu Castle, but there are no remains of the castle.
+Currently, 30,000 tulips of about 40 varieties are planted at the site of Shinchi Castle, and it is crowded with tourists in the spring.
+A stone monument has been erected at the site of Komagamine Castle, which was also known as Gagyu Castle, but no remains remain

 Shinchi Castle Ruins <Information>